 The operator is responsible for day-to-day operations of the facility including system monitoring, record keeping (records are maintained in the control room), and ensuring that potential problems are addressed through necessary maintenance.
-Monitoring requirements are described in general as follows:
+Monitoring requirements are described in general as follows.

-6.1 ROUTINE OPERATIONS INSPECTION / MONITORING
+6.1 ROUTINE OPERATIONS INSPECTION/MONITORING

-The operator is responsible for day-to-day operations of the facility including system routine, preventive and required maintenance.
+The operator is responsible for day-to-day operations of the facility including system routine, preventive, and required maintenance.
 These maintenance and monitoring procedures are designed to maintain compliance with the 5NYCRR 373-3.9 Container Management and 373-3.10 Tank Systems.
 Maintenance of the collection and treatment system components will be performed in accordance with the manufacturer's recommendations.
 Monitoring requirements and intervals are described subsequently in general.

-6.1.1 DAILY INSPECTION / MONITORING
+6.1.1 DAILY INSPECTION/MONITORING

-An inspection of system operation will be made on a seven day per week basis.
-This will consist of the following:
+An inspection of system operation will be made on a 7-day per week basis.
+This will consist of the following during the weekdays:

-- A) A visit to the site to perform an inspection, including viewing of the HMI data.
-The inspection should verify the operation of each component of the Collection and Treatment System. - B) Perform a visual check; walk through the entire treatment building and tank farm area; check for leaks, overflows, malfunctioning equipment or signs of vandalism.
-Document visual check and findings on daily inspection sheet and if needed forward any work orders to maintenance group. - C) Inspection of the Sludge Storage Tank Farm Dike for leakage into the secondary containment system. - D) Inspection of aboveground transfer lines and piping; includes inspection for leaks, corrosion, and excessive stress. - E) Inspection of process vessels and tanks; includes inspection for leaks, corrosion or cracks. - F) Check drum warehouse fuel oil storage tank and dike for leaks.
-Check stored drums for corrosion/leakage.
-Check sump levels.
+- A) A visit to the Site to perform an inspection, including viewing of the HMI data.
+The inspection should verify the operation of each component of the Collection and Treatment System.
+Verification of the operation of the components will ensure that the system functions as designed and daily operation continues uninterrupted. - B) Perform a visual check: walk through the entire treatment building and check for leaks, overflows, malfunctioning equipment, or signs of vandalism, which may compromise the operation of the system.
+Document visual check and findings on daily inspection sheet and, if needed, forward any work orders to maintenance group. - C) Visual check of drum warehouse fuel oil storage tank and dike for leaks.
+Visual check of stored drums for corrosion/leakage.
+Visual check of sump levels.
+Any leaks or damage must be noted and addressed immediately to ensure the continued proper operation of the treatment system. - D) Check telephone system for proper operation.